ttarnowski/openapi-products/README.md

 If you find an issue with the project don't hesitate reporting it in the [project issues tab](https://github.com/ttarnowski/serverless-product-api/issues) :)

-Thank you for your support, Tomasz.
+Thank you for your support.
+Tomasz.

 ## Licence